Canada announces more than $52 million for new rental homes for North Vancouver

-NORTH VANCOUVER, BC , le 10 nov.
-2023 /CNW/ - New rental homes in North Vancouver, funded by the Government of Canada's investment of more than $52 million in fully repayable low-interest loans through the Rental Construction Financing Initiative (RCFi), are providing residents with safe and secure housing.
+NORTH VANCOUVER, BC, Nov.
+10, 2023 /CNW/ - New rental homes in North Vancouver, funded by the Government of Canada's investment of more than $52 million in fully repayable low-interest loans through the Rental Construction Financing Initiative (RCFi), are providing residents with safe and secure housing.
 Construction was completed on the 104 purpose-built homes in November 2022 and the building is now fully leased.

 This announcement follows the Honourable Minister Sean Fraser's, Minister of Housing, Infrastructure and Communities, August 16 visit to Vancouver where he announced nearly $500 million for over 1,110 units, including the project announced today.